18vmck/AmazonWebScraper/README.md

                     ./INSTALL.sh

 This will add the directory as a variable and the *.command.sh* source file to your .bashrc script, this can be found in the *AmazonWebScraper(OS)/python-code/resources* directory

+**If it doesn't work immediately, restart bash shell, needs to resource .bashrc**

 Program depends on:
     - Having bash